Mindinventory/GenericLocalPersistence/README.md

 # GenericLocalPersistence

-GenericLocalPersistence is a clean and easy-to-use code that is useful for integrating local storage like UserDefaults, plist, and Keychain.
+GenericLocalPersistence is a clean and easy-to-use code that is useful for integrating local storage like,

+* UserDefaults
+* plist
+* Keychain

 ## Installation